ashleydavis/highstock-yahoo-demo/README.md

 For example to retrieve Microsoft data with a monthly interval:	[http://ichart.yahoo.com/table.csv?s=MSFT&g=m](http://ichart.yahoo.com/table.csv?s=MSFT&g=m)

-todo: does Yahoo aggregate the data correctly??
-Should check this.

-The URL can also have parameter that specifies a date range to constrain the returned data to a particular period of time.
+The URL can also have parameter that specifies a date range that constrains the returned data to a particular period of time:

 http://ichart.yahoo.com/table.csv?s=<company-code>&a=**<from-month>**&b=**<from-date>**&c=**<from-year>**&d=**<to-month>**&e=**<to-date>**&f=**<to-year>**

 Note that Yahoo expects a zero-based month.
 This is the same as the [JavaScript Date class](http://www.w3schools.com/jsref/jsref_obj_date.asp).

-For example to retreive Microsoft data for the last few months of 2015: [http://ichart.yahoo.com/table.csv?s=MSFT&a=9&b=1&c=2015&d=11&e=31&f=2015](http://ichart.yahoo.com/table.csv?s=MSFT&a=9&b=1&c=2015&d=11&e=31&f=2015)
+For example to retrieve Microsoft data for the last few months of 2015: [http://ichart.yahoo.com/table.csv?s=MSFT&a=9&b=1&c=2015&d=11&e=31&f=2015](http://ichart.yahoo.com/table.csv?s=MSFT&a=9&b=1&c=2015&d=11&e=31&f=2015)

-Of course, the example code doesn't directly hit the Yahoo API. [*Data-Forge*](#data-forge) has a convenient plugin-module (todo: link to the plugin) to pull data from Yahoo.
-The `fromYahoo` function returns a promise that resolves to a [data frame](https://github.com/real-serious-games/data-forge-js#data-frame) that contains the data returned from Yahoo.
+Of course, the example code doesn't directly hit the Yahoo API. [*Data-Forge*](#data-forge) has a convenient plugin *[data-forge-from-yahoo](https://github.com/data-forge/data-forge-from-yahoo)*  to pull data from Yahoo.
+The `fromYahoo` function returns a promise that resolves to a [data frame](https://github.com/real-serious-games/data-forge-js#data-frame) that contains the data returned from Yahoo, which looks like this:

 	var dataForge = require('data-forge');
 	dataForge.use(require('data-forge-from-yahoo');